Home > Destinations > 14 of the best things to do in Narbonne France in 24 hours

 Location: 50, avenue de Gruissan, newly 2, avenue André Mècle

-The left and right banks of the Canal de la Robine have the most options all in one area.
-Whilst most offer French cuisine, there is a strong theme of tapas in many of the cafes and bars.
-Depending on your budget, there is also a good choice of casual, lower-cost places to eat and also some mid-range locations.
+The left and right banks of the Canal de la Robine have the most options in one area.
+While most offer French cuisine, there is a strong tapas theme in many cafes and bars.
+Depending on your budget, there is also a good choice of casual, lower-cost places to eat and some mid-range locations.

 In the Old Town, wandering the back streets will produce many small restaurants and cafes.